By Danielle DeSimone

 7. Submariners Are All Volunteers

 Deployment on a submarine is incredibly challenging.
 Cramped in a nuclear-powered, tiny space, nearly 130 service members must sleep, eat, work and live with no sense of time for approximately 90 days at a time.
 Communication with loved ones back home is limited, as emails only send out when the submarine surfaces, and that only happens a few days per deployment.
-And submariners operate on constantly-rotating eight-hour shifts, making for a grueling schedule.
+And submariners operate on constantly-rotating eight-hour shifts, making for a grueling schedule as they keep track of time by the hours they work.

 Because of this, all submariners have volunteered for their positions, and many take great pride in that fact.